pedrohdosanjos/economic-data-analysis/README.md

 # Brazil Exports Analysis

-This project retrieves export data to Brazil from FRED (Federal Reserve Economic Data) and analyzes the top 5 states that export to Brazil each year.
+This project retrieves export data to Brazil from FRED (Federal Reserve Economic Data) and analyzes the top 5 american states that export to Brazil each year.

 ## Steps: